Last updated: 3/7/23 | March 7th, 2023

 - Los Tarantos – This is the oldest flamenco venue in the city.
 Performances are just 40 minutes so it’s a good place for an introduction.
 Plaça Reial, 17, +34 933 041 210, tarantosbarcelona.com/en.
 Shows run at 6:30pm, 7:30pm and 8:30pm.
 Tickets start at 17 EUR.

 - Palau Dalmases – One of the best things about the flamenco shows here is the venue.
 This palace has amazing décor and incredible architecture.
 Carrer de Montcada, 20, +34 660 76 98 65, flamencopalaudalmases.com.
-Shows run at 6pm, 7:30pm, and 9pm.
-Tickets start at 25 EUR (includes a drink).
+Shows run at 5:30pm, 6:45pm, 8:00 and 9:15pm.
+Tickets start at 25 EUR.
+For 35 EUR you can get a better seat and a drink included.

 16. Ride the Port Cable Car